 "Nothing," she replied quickly, aware how guilty that made her sound.

 He studied her face carefully, but her expression gave nothing away.
-He sighed and glanced towards the door to the pool deck, debating if he should go question Connor himself.
+He sighed and glanced towards the door to the pool deck, debating if he should go question Conner himself.
 What the hell is going on here?
 What did I just walk into?
-Is Connor up to his usual bullshit, or is she actually into him?
+Is Conner up to his usual bullshit, or is she actually into him?
 Frustrated and wanting answers, he put his hand on her forearm impulsively.
 "Veronica…"

 Her eyes widened in surprise, and he dropped his arm abruptly.
 He couldn't force her to tell him what had happened, as much as he wanted to know.
-But he hated thinking that Connor was getting away with something, if that's what had really happened.
+But he hated thinking that Conner was getting away with something, if that's what had really happened.
 Unsure what else to do, Logan stuffed his hands in his pockets and waited for her to speak.

 But Veronica didn't say a word.
 As far as she was concerned, she was in enemy territory, and Logan wasn't exactly an ally.
 She walked slowly to the end table, picked up the book she'd set down earlier and looked back up at Logan.
 "I think I'm gonna turn in for the night.
 Do you mind telling my sister that I headed back to the room?"